News and Items of Interest

 3 Apr 2020 – Newsletter – Government Information (from 2020-04-03 Melba Shed Newsletter #518)

 You are, like me, probably quite tired of all the Coronavirus content on TV.
 But it does pay to keep up-to-date on what’s happening on isolation changes etc. Want to know more about Coronavirus and what we need to do?
 There are two options that can help:

 The first is the official government site.
 This detail is also available on the Coronavirus Australia app which Android and iOS users can load onto their phones via the Google Play or Apple App Store.

-The second is WhatsApp which is the world’s largest messaging system.
+The second is WhatsApp.
 Android and iOS users can load WhatsApp onto their phones and are then able to message other WhatsApp users.
 You will be surprised at the number of Shed members who already use WhatsApp for messaging.
 You can invite any one you want to contact to join, either as a one-on-one or to join a group.
 WhatsApp provides great video calling, file transfer and messaging.
 It also hosts the official government app called Coronavirus Australia.

 23 Mar 2020 – Melba Shed Closed Until Further Notice